 “The stereotypical image of the undergraduate student being 18 to 22 years old, living in a residence hall, eating in the cafeteria and attending classes in columned buildings is being challenged by a new reality,” he says.
 “The new reality is almost half of all undergraduates are older than 22 years and are nonresidential students.
 As many nontraditional students are juggling the responsibilities of work, marriage, family and school, they prefer the convenience of online learning.
 Campbell is embracing this new reality.”

-Campbell established its extended program office in 1976 when it opened a campus on Fort Bragg and began offering online classes in 1999.
+Campbell established its extended program office in 1976 when it opened a campus on Fort Liberty and began offering online classes in 1999.
 While the number of students in the new degree program is relatively low, hundreds of students take at least one online course at Campbell each semester.
-Extended Programs enrolls nearly 1,400 students through both its online offerings and its physical campuses at RTP and on the military bases at Camp Lejeune, New River Air Station, Fort Bragg and Pope Army Airfield.
+Extended Programs enrolls nearly 1,400 students through both its online offerings and its physical campuses at RTP and on the military bases at Camp Lejeune, New River Air Station, Fort Liberty and Pope Army Airfield.

 According to Katherine Spradley, director of Campbell University Online, the majority of online students are male, and many of them are either in the military, are married to somebody in the military or have a military background.
 In addition to business — both Stewart’s and Bluhm’s major — popular areas of study include criminal justice, homeland security and information technology.